jadecobra/python_tdd_exercises/CLASSES.md

 ### <span style="color:green">**GREEN**</span>: make it pass

-- add an attribute to `ClassWithAttributes`
+- we add an attribute to `ClassWithAttributes`
     ```python